kubewarden/kubewarden.io/content/blog/2025/04/kubewarden-1.24-release.md

    This workflow checks for PRs that the previous workflow opened, and, once the maintainers merge the PR, tags the policy so it gets released.

-This process works for normal policy repos and monorepos (such as our github.com/kubewarden/rego-policies-library).
+This process works for normal policy repos and monorepos, such as [the one](https://github.com/kubewarden/rego-policies-library) that holds all our rego policies.

 ## cel-policy v1.3.1 released